ironeternal/ironeternal.github.io/warband.md

 ## Items

 2. Health potion: When an ally is reduced to 0 wounds, return them to 1 wound.
 Destroyed on use.
+2. Health potion: When an ally is reduced to 0 wounds, return them to 1 wound.
+Destroyed on use.
+2. Health potion: When an ally is reduced to 0 wounds, return them to 1 wound.
+Destroyed on use.
+2. Health potion: When an ally is reduced to 0 wounds, return them to 1 wound.
+Destroyed on use.
 4. Scroll of Magic Missle: 4 times attack (HIT:1) against any enemy in any room.
 Destroyed on use.
 5. Scroll of Mass Teleport: move all heros to a single room.
 Destroyed on use.
 1. +1 Magic Sword: Grant one hero +1 to their HIT